zk2401/react-infinite-scroll-component/README.md

 **children** | node (list) | the data items which you need to scroll.
 **loader** | node | you can send a loader component to show while the component waits for the next load of data. e.g. `<h3>Loading...</h3>` or any fancy loader element
 **scrollThreshold** | number | a threshold value after that the InfiniteScroll will call `next`.
 By default it's `0.8`.
 It means the `next` will be called when the user comes below 80% of the total height.
+**onScroll** | function | a function that will listen to the scroll event on the scrolling container.
+Note that the scroll event is throttled, so you may not receive as many events as you would expect.
 **endMessage** | node |  this message is shown to the user when he has seen all the records which means he's at the bottom and `hasMore` is `false`
 **style** | object | any style which you want to override **height** | number | optional, give only if you want to have a fixed height scrolling content